- Name: Serinus canaria, canary, domestic canary

 A good quality seed mixture suitable for canaries can be the mainstay of your canary's diet.
-Make sure you are daily blowing off or dumping out the seed shaft (or hulls) off the uneaten seeds so that your canary has access to their food.
-Pelleted diets suitable for a canary can be offered as well but these are not as palatable as seeds so many owners keep a dish of pellets in the cage along with a dish of seeds.
+Make sure you are blowing off or dumping out the seed shaft (or hulls) of the uneaten seeds daily so that your canary has access to their food.
+Pelleted diets suitable for a canary can be offered as well, but these are not as palatable as seeds, so many owners keep a dish of pellets in the cage along with a dish of seeds.

 Fresh foods and leafy greens should also be offered to your canary daily.